Community Organizing for Climate Justice as Faith Active in Love

 This web-based three-part training in the arts of faith-rooted community organizing for climate justice will equip participants with skills, knowledge, spiritual grounding, and a community of support for organizing to address the climate crisis in ways that build racial and economic equity.
-A 3-day training session is followed by a mentored 12–week practice phase and a second training session of 2 days.
+A 3-day online training session is followed by a mentored 12–week practice phase and a second online training session of 2 days.
 The mentored section includes regular (weekly or bi-weekly cohort gatherings for support and building a network of on-going support).

 - Clergy and lay leaders in Christian traditions and other faith traditions or value systems who appreciate the contributions of critically engaged Christian theologies

 - Recent seminary graduates in first calls

 - Seminary interns

 - Leaders developing new faith communities/congregations or reshaping existing congregations/faith communities

 - Community organizers who wish to equip themselves better for climate justice work

 - Organizations sending staff members or board members to the training

 Participants will be expected to attend all synchronous meetings which include three full day and two half day training sessions.
 Each participant will be grouped into a team who will work collaboratively with an organizer/mentor for 12 weeks.
 Teams need not work together on the same project but each team will learn from one another and be guided by the organizer/mentor through developing a final project.

 Timeframe: Feb 6 – May 9, 2022